Worship & Faith

 Worship & Faith is the fifteenth studio album by American country music artist Randy Travis.
 It was released on November 11, 2003, by Word Records.
-The album is composed of twenty covers of traditional gospel tunes.
-It was recorded live in concert at the Orlando Calvary Assembly of God in Orlando, Florida, in July 2003.
+The album is composed of twenty covers of traditional gospel tunes as well as contemporary hymns.
+The DVD was recorded live in concert at the Orlando Calvary Assembly of God in Orlando, Florida, in July 2003.
 Worship & Faith is certified gold by the RIAA, although its only single, "Above All", failed to chart.